Bone Grafting for Dental Implants: Types, Risks, & Recovery

 Other Causes of Jawbone Loss

-• Advanced gum disease (periodontitis): it is a severe inflammation of the tooth-supporting-tissues, which can lead to the destruction of the supporting bone.
+• Advanced gum disease (periodontal disease): The advanced stage of gum disease, also known as periodontitis, causes the destruction of the tooth-supporting tissues, such as gum tissues, periodontal ligaments, and jawbone.
 When a severe bone loss occurs, the tooth becomes loose.

-• Dentures: they sit on the gum tissues.
+• Dentures: They sit on the gum tissues.
 So, they don’t stimulate the jawbone in the same way that the natural teeth do.
 Dentures don’t cause jawbone loss.
 However, the extended use of dentures can accelerate the bone resorption process.
-Bone resorption is mainly the cause of dentures problems such as loose dentures, mouth sores, and difficulty chewing or speaking.
+Bone resorption is mainly the cause of denture problems, such as loose dentures, mouth sores, and difficulty chewing or speaking.

 • Osteomyelitis: it is a serious but rare condition.
 Osteomyelitis is a bacterial infection in the bone, which can cause a reduction of bone blood supply.
 To prevent the spread of infection, the oral surgeon may remove the infected bone, and perform a bone grafting to strengthen the area.